 The Executive has to make decisions which are in line with the Council's overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the Council as a whole to decide.

 When a decision is made by the Executive the decision must be published within 2 working days of the decision being made.
 The decision notice can be found by visiting Reports, Agendas & Minutes.

-The sub committee is responsible for: Applications for projects and amenity grants, reviewing performance against all SLAs issued with grants, concessionary parking in Council car parks, monitoring the award of RLT monies, awarding and monitoring RTL3 monies after recommendations from Parish Clusters and reviewing policy and procedure in grant areas and making recommendations to the Executive and Council.
+The sub committee is responsible for: Applications for projects and amenity grants, reviewing performance against all Slavs issued with grants, concessionary parking in Council car parks, monitoring the award of CRT monies, awarding and monitoring RTL3 monies after recommendations from Parish Clusters and reviewing policy and procedure in grant areas and making recommendations to the Executive and Council.